shaolaizheyitao/MQTT/servers.md

 ## MQTTnet
 [MQTTnet](https://github.com/chkr1011/MQTTnet/) is a .NET library for MQTT based communication.
 It provides a MQTT client and a MQTT server (broker).

+## MqttWk

+[MqttWk](https://github.com/Wizzercn/MqttWk) is a Java MQTT broker based on NutzBoot + Netty + Redis + Kafka(Optional).The broker supports QoS 0, QoS 1 and QoS 2.It uses Netty for the protocol encoding and decoding part.Using NutzBoot to provide dependency injection and attribute configuration, using Redis to implement message caching and clustering, and using Kafka to implement message proxy.

 ## RabbitMQ

 [ RabbitMQ](http://rabbitmq.com/ ) is an AMQP message broker – with an [MQTT plugin](http://www.rabbitmq.com/blog/2012/09/12/mqtt-adapter/) (bundled in version 3.x onwards).
 A public test server is also available ([more information](public_brokers)).